stevennooijen/stairwaytotravel-backend/README.md

 ## 1. The web-service API

-The code for the web app can be found in the `api/` folder.
+The code for the web app can be found in the `api/` folder, which includes the `api/README.md` file with detailed instructions on how to run the API server.

 Please find below a high level architecture of the application.
 Read more about each component in the remainder of this section.